It can get tricky figuring out how (and when) to upsell or cross-sell to your customers.

 The way we see it, you could either encourage them to purchase a more premium product (upselling) or purchase related products that would add value to their order (cross-selling).

 Here, we’ll dig deeper into how you can send better upsell and cross-sell emails that bring in more sales, help you maximize profits, and encourage customers to spend more than they planned!

-So, before we get into how this all fits into your email marketing strategy, let’s take a step back and understand what upselling and cross-selling is and how they’re different from one another.
+So, before we get into how this all fits into your email marketing strategy, let’s take a step back and understand what upselling and cross-selling are and how they’re different from one another.

 What is upselling?

 By maximizing the money you make on each sale, you’ll be able to generate more revenue without doing any extra work.
-Makes sense, right?
+It makes sense, right?